Managing Your Well During Drought

 How Can I Monitor Groundwater Levels?

-Once you access this page, choose the well nearest to your house and select the “30-Day Graphs” to view the up-to-date groundwater conditions in your area.
+Once you access this page, choose the well nearest to your house and select the “30-Day Graphs” to view two calendar years of groundwater conditions in your area.

-You can also view current groundwater levels and data for the past seven days for each monitoring well by selecting “Current Conditions” from the Web site listed above.
+You can also view detailed groundwater levels for the past seven days for each monitoring well by selecting “Current Conditions” for any well.

 Figure 2.
 An example graph of groundwater levels in the Adams County USGS monitoring well during 2000 and 2001 (http://pa.water.usgs.gov/durplots/well_duration.html).